Adit1414/AceTrack/README.md

 # AceTrack 🚀

-**AI-Powered Study Planner & Mock Test Generator**
+### AI-Powered Mock Test Generator & Personalized Study Planner

-**AceTrack** is a full-stack, AI-powered educational productivity platform designed to help students prepare for competitive exams such as **UPSC, GATE, JEE (Mains/Advanced), NEET, and UGC NET**.
+**AceTrack** is an AI-powered learning platform designed to make exam preparation more personalized, structured, and consistent.

+It combines **syllabus-based mock test generation, AI-powered evaluation and feedback, personalized study planning, and progress tracking** in one platform.

+---

 The platform leverages **Large Language Models (LLMs)** to transform raw syllabus data into **structured mock tests** and **personalized study plans**, bridging the gap between static study material and active, exam-oriented practice.